syncrosim/pysyncrosim/docs/quickstart.rst

 Create a New Project
 ^^^^^^^^^^^^^^^^^^^^
-Each SyncroSim library contains one or more SyncroSim `projects`_, each represented by an instance of class project in ``pysyncrosim``.
+Each SyncroSim library contains one or more SyncroSim `projects`_, each represented by an instance of class Project in ``pysyncrosim``.
 Projects typically store model inputs that are common to all your scenarios.
 In most situations you will need only a single project for your library; by default each new library starts with a single project named "Definitions" (with a unique ``project_id`` = 1).
 The :meth:`~pysyncrosim.library.Library.projects()` method of the library class is used to both create and retrieve projects for a specific library.

     .. _Projects: https://docs.syncrosim.com/how_to_guides/library_overview.html